ronimitra100/my-first-webpage/README.md

 #### By __**Roni Mitra**__

 ## Description
 _This is my first webpage, describing the things I would learn at Epicodus.
-The purpose of this exercise is to pactice HTML._
+The purpose of this exercise is to pactice HTML and write READMEs in Markdown._

 ## Setup/Installation Requirements
 *  _Clone this repository._